Skip to main content

 ToLong(value)

-The ToLong function converts the expression in parentheses to a long (64-bit integer).
-If a parameter is numeric, it returns the integer part of the value.
-If a parameter is a string, it tries to parse it and returns the corresponding integer part of the value.
-It returns an error if it cannot convert the value.
+Converts the expression in parentheses to a long (64-bit integer).
+If the parameter is numeric, returns the integer part.
+If the parameter is a string, parses it and returns the corresponding integer.
+Returns an error if the value cannot be converted.

 ToLongNE(value, default value)

-The ToLongNE function converts the expression in parentheses to a long (64-bit integer).
-If a parameter is numeric, it returns the integer part of the value.
-If a parameter is a string, it tries to parse it and returns the corresponding integer part of the value.
-If the function cannot convert the expression to a long, it returns the default value.
+Converts the expression in parentheses to a long (64-bit integer).
+If the parameter is numeric, returns the integer part.
+If the parameter is a string, parses it and returns the corresponding integer.
+Returns the default value if the conversion fails.

 ToLower(value)